 Why You Want a Business Credit Card

-- Isolate your business expenses — Even the most organized people need a hand keeping personal, and business expenses separate.
-Logistically, a separate card account makes managing expense for you and your bookkeeper or accountant infinitely easier
+- Isolate your business expenses — Even the most organized people need a hand keeping personal and business expenses separate.
+Logistically, a separate card account makes managing expenses for you and your bookkeeper or accountant infinitely easier

 - Specific rewards & bonus categories — Your personal rewards card may earn you points with your favorite hotel program, but doesn't provide any bonuses on a big business expense like advertising.
 There are several cards that offer bonuses when you spend on advertising to help grow your business

-- Build or Grow your business — Credit cards help with cash flow, and while we'd never recommend you carry a balance, they are there to help provide a cushion when needed.
-At a minimum, by using a credit card instead of a check/debit payment you're giving yourself 20+ days depending on when your statement closes and when your bill is due.
-If you're looking for extra time to pay a bill, perhaps check out The Plum Card® from American Express, which will provide up to 60 days to make a payment on select charges.
+- Build or grow your business — Credit cards help with cash flow.
+While we'd never recommend you carry a balance, they're there to help provide a cushion when needed.
+At a minimum, by using a credit card instead of a check/debit payment you're giving yourself 20+ days — depending on when your statement closes and when your bill is due.
+If you're looking for extra time to pay a bill, perhaps check out The Plum Card® from American Express.
+This card provides up to 60 days to make a payment on select charges.

-- You're looking for additional rewards — Let's face it, one of the reasons you use credit cards is for their rewards.
+- You're looking for additional rewards — Let's face it, one of the best reasons to use credit cards is for the rewards.
 The more you spend, the more you get.
 Finding the right rewards program to earn with for your business is a part of deciding which card is best for you.

 - You want protection/insurance services — Business credit cards come with different insurance and protection services than personal credit cards.
-While many perks overlap, you may find different coverage available, such as cellular phone coverage available with the Ink Preferred.
+While many perks overlap, you may find different coverage available.
+For example, get cellular phone coverage available with the Ink Preferred.

 There are plenty of myths about credit cards, but here are some truths and myths specifically about business cards.

-- Myth: You need a Federal EIN or Tax ID to get a business credit or charge card.
-In fact, a sole proprietorship, where you use your Social Security Number is perfectly acceptable to use on a business credit or charge card application.
+- Myth: You need a Federal EIN or Tax ID to get a business rewards card.
+In fact, a sole proprietorship, where you use your Social Security Number is perfectly acceptable to use on a business rewards card application.